 Furthermore, different kanji characters may be pronounced in the same way, so romanization (ie. Latin script transcription) tends to lose important distinctive information related to names.
 For example, 庄司, 庄子, 東海林, and 小路 can all be romanized as Shōji.

 Some Japanese names use archaic ideographic characters, or characters that are no longer used in modern Japanese.
 The pronunciation of these characters may not be recognized.

 Because of these issues, Japanese people will commonly provide a phonetic version of their name (using a non-ideographic Japanese kana alphabet) along with the normal written version.

-The information above uses only simple cases to describe a number of significant divergences in the way people construct names.
-The reality, even within a single culture, is typically even more complicated.
 Wikipedia sports a large number of fascinating articles about how people’s names look in various cultures around the world.
 It is recommended that you read more detailed the information accessed via the following links.